sagarb2912/developer-puzzle/README.md

 2. What would you change?

 -  Used async pipe with quotes$ observable on coding-challenge-chart in stocks.component.html
--  Changed data property binding on google-chart chart.data to data$
+-  Changed data property binding on google-chart to chartData
 -  Removed unused imports from chart.component
 -  Fixed all test case